Joiry/HSL_Carp/align.md

 $ less bbmap.14281627.err
 ~~~

 That's a lot of info.
+Notice anything in particular?

 Now say you setup a lot of fastq files to be aligned overnight, and want a quick check to see how they did.
 We can use `grep` to pull out specific lines from all the `.err` files at once: